spring-rs/spring-rs/spring/Log-Plugin.md

-"internal_errors",                  # Whether to output the internal errors contained when an error occurs ] override_filter = "info,axum=debug" # Override the default log filter level, and specify the log level for the crate library file = { enabled = true } # Whether to write logs to files, which is not enabled by default
+"internal_errors",                  # Whether to output the internal errors contained when an error occurs ] override_filter = "info,axum=debug" # Override the default log filter level, and specify the log level for the crate library file = { enable = true } # Whether to write logs to files, which is not enabled by default
 ```

 > The [time_pattern](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/fmt/time/index.html) here is implemented using [chrono](https://docs.rs/chrono).
 If you need to customize it, you can refer to [chrono's formatting syntax](https://docs.rs/chrono/latest/chrono/format/strftime/index.html).